-Employee vs Contractor
+Full-time Employee vs. Independent Contractor

 Please mind the ✅ – Benefits and ❌ – Risks connected with both* :

 |✅ Long-term formal employment: Long-term engagement with defined job roles.
-An employee is hired to perform a specific ongoing role in a company, and is given a job description that clearly defines the scope and nature of their work.||Temporary per-project employment: Short-term engagement.
+An employee is hired to perform a specific ongoing role in a company and is given a job description that clearly defines the scope and nature of their work.||Temporary per-project employment: Short-term engagement.
 While some contractors work for the same company for years on end, their position in the company is fundamentally temporary.
 The employer is not legally bound to engage the contractor for a defined period of time beyond that agreed upon contractually.
 Tasks are often fragmented and short-term.|

 |Taxes and contributions|

-|✅ Employers are responsible for withholding a defined percentage of employee wages for federal and state taxes, and for Medicare, Social Security, Worker’s Compensation, medical insurance and other withholdings.
-They are obligated to issue IRS form W-2 to employees by the end of January for the previous year.||❌ Independent contractors are responsible for their own taxes, medical insurance and other contributions.
-They must submit IRS form 1099-MISC with their tax returns, detailing their year’s earnings, and they pay self-employment taxes directly to the government.|
+|✅ Employers are responsible for withholding a defined percentage of employee wages for federal and state taxes and for Medicare, Social Security, Worker’s Compensation, medical insurance, and other withholdings.
+They must issue IRS form W-2 to employees by the end of January of the previous year.||❌ Independent contractors are responsible for their own taxes, medical insurance, and other contributions.
+They must submit IRS form 1099-MISC with their tax returns detailing their year’s earnings and pay self-employment taxes directly to the government.|

-|Control vs Autonomy|
+|Control vs. Autonomy|

 |✅ Employer control.
 An employer retains a high level of control over their salaried employees.
 They set tasks, monitor time, and oversee work completion.
 Time-tracking software may be used to ensure productivity.
-Decision-making and time management are defined by the employer.||Personal autonomy.
-Contractors typically have less oversight than salaried employees, and have more control over their time.
+The employer defines decision-making and time management.||Personal autonomy.
+Contractors typically have less oversight than salaried employees and have more control over their time.
 While the employer may request specific tasks or projects to be completed, they have less control over how the contractor accomplishes the required work.
 Retain greater autonomy for time management and decision-making.|

 |Intellectual Property Ownership|

-|✅ Employer retains full IP rights for employee innovations: Employees who develop innovative solutions or work on creative projects cede ownership of their intellectual products to the employer.||❌ Contractor retains IP rights for innovations, unless otherwise stipulated: Contractors rarely participate in a company’s production or creative endeavors.
+|✅ Employer retains full IP rights for employee innovations: Employees who develop innovative solutions or work on creative projects cede ownership of their intellectual products to the employer.||❌ Contractor retains IP rights for innovations unless otherwise stipulated: Contractors rarely participate in a company’s production or creative endeavors.
 If a contractor is inspired while working for a company, they retain ownership of any innovations or creative works that arise as a result.|

 |✅ Employee engagement.
-Employers expect salaried employees to commit fully to the business, with no conflicts of interest or divided loyalties.
+Employers expect salaried employees to commit fully to the business without conflicts of interest or divided loyalties.
 Employees may be prohibited from moonlighting with other companies.||❌ Limited commitment.
-While many contractors develop long-term relationships with the companies they serve, they are free to engage with other companies, and are not obligated to remain loyal to a single entity.
-A contractor is not a strategic member of a company’s team, and makes minimal contributions to its long-term growth.|
+While many contractors develop long-term relationships with the companies they serve, they are free to engage with other companies.
+They are not obligated to remain loyal to a single entity.
+A contractor is not a strategic member of a company’s team and makes minimal contributions to its long-term growth.|

 |✅ Team mentality.
 Employees are expected to share and model the company’s values and commit to its mission.
 Key professionals become emissaries for the company in the public domain.|

 |✅ Long-term compensation.
-In exchange for their loyalty and commitment to the company, employees are compensated with salaries, insurance benefits, retirement packages, opportunities for professional development and other perks that make it beneficial to remain with the company long-term.||❌ Short-term compensation.
-Contractors are typically paid per project, and do not enjoy the perks and benefits of full-time salaried employees.
-They are responsible for their own taxes, insurance, retirement funds and professional growth.|
+In exchange for their loyalty and commitment to the company, employees are compensated with salaries, insurance benefits, retirement packages, opportunities for professional development, and other perks that make it beneficial to remain with the company long-term.||❌ Short-term compensation.
+Contractors are typically paid per project and do not enjoy the perks and benefits of full-time salaried employees.
+They are responsible for their own taxes, insurance, retirement funds, and professional growth.|

-Employee or a salaried worker pays Federal Insurance Contributions Act (FICA) taxes just like their employer in equal parts.
+An employee or a salaried worker pays Federal Insurance Contributions Act (FICA) taxes just like their employer in equal parts.

-Contractor, also called a commission-based worker is responsible for paying self-employment (SECA) taxes.
+The contractor, also called a commission-based worker is responsible for paying self-employment (SECA) taxes.

-Check the below infographics for a greater visibility:
+Check the below infographics for greater visibility:

 Risks of Hiring Contractors Over Employees

-Employee vs Contractor
+Full-time Employee vs. Independent Contractor

 ✅ – Benefits and ❌ – Risks* :